 TREE (Transitions from Education to Employment) surveys post-compulsory educational and labour market pathways of school leavers in Switzerland, being the country’s first prospective longitudinal study of this type at national level.
 The project's first cohort (TREE1) is based on a sample of over 6,000 young people who participated in the PISA survey of the year 2000 and left compulsory school the same year.
 This sample has been followed up by means of seven survey panels at a yearly rhythm between 2001 and 2007 and two further survey panels in 2010 and 2014, at an average sample age of 26 and 30 years respectively.
 Data for waves 1 through 9 are publicly available as scientific use files (see Data).
 The TREE data are among the most widely used social scientific datasets in Switzerland.
-A further, tenth panel wave is scheduled for 2019 (at average respondent's age 35).
+A further, tenth panel wave has been conducted in 2019/20 (at average respondent's age 35).

 The survey activities carried out so far are a solid foundation upon which to base a comprehensive, dynamic analysis of what happens in detail between the end of compulsory schooling and young adulthood.
 TREE’s analytic advantage lies in the possibility to relate the modalities of labour market entry to the surveyed youths’ competencies on the one hand, and the characteristics of the previous educational pathways on the other.
 Thus, for example, initial labour market entry can be analysed in terms of whether a first post-compulsory certificate at upper secondary level has been obtained.
 Another axis of research envisaged is the detailed analysis of factors influencing duration and conditions of job search activities, the presence or absence of spells of unemployment, precarious employment and/or job-skills mismatch.
 These types of analyses are performed across various groupings such as gender, national background, etc.